Hierosoft/PrintableTabletopMappingKit/README.md

 * Click the "Tilesets" tab at bottom right
   * Drag to select the grid (2x2 area from ID 3 to ID 20)
-  * Fill the entire "Grid" layer, by choosing Bucket Fill Tool (F) then clicking the background
+  * Fill the entire "Grid" layer, by choosing Bucket Fill Tool (F) then clicking the background (if you do not see the grid lines, try zooming in)
   * Click the unlocked symbol by "Grid" layer to change it to locked.
 * In the menu bar click Layer, New, Tile Layer, and type **"Walls"** to name it.
   * In "Terrain" tab, choose the "Build" terrain for the terrain type you want, such as "Build Sharp Wall"